 Upon submission of the electronic training application, you will receive an email with a link to sign up for your phone interview.
-Please click the link, sign up for a time that works for you, and mark it on your calendar.
-The phone interview will last about 40 minutes and will be a chance for us to get to know you and your qualifications.
-It is a casual conversation, and you will be speaking with a certified peer support specialist who is in mental health recovery.
+You must check your email, follow the link for the training location you are applying for, sign up for a time that works for you, and mark it on your calendar.
+The phone interview will last about 30 minutes and will be a chance for us to get to know you and your qualifications.
+It is a casual conversation and you will be speaking with a certified peer support specialist who is in recovery.
 We look forward to speaking with you!